Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/README.md

 ---

-## Meet the Client Team (Fictional but Practical Personas)
+## Clint Persona's

-John (Operations): Needs better visibility and less manual work on orders.
+- John (Operations): Needs better visibility and less manual work on orders.

-Sarah (Customer Service): Wants one place to manage all customer inquiries.
+- Sarah (Customer Service): Wants one place to manage all customer inquiries.

-Michael (IT): Focused on data security and system governance.
+- Michael (IT): Focused on data security and system governance.

-David (Finance): Looking for more accurate tracking of order-related payments.
+- David (Finance): Looking for more accurate tracking of order-related payments.

-Karen (Inventory): Needs automatic stock level updates.
+- Karen (Inventory): Needs automatic stock level updates.

-Chris (Sales): He wants quick access to customer history and trends.
+- Chris (Sales): He wants quick access to customer history and trends.

 This helped me tailor the solution to specific stakeholder needs, which is key to building trust and buy-in from the client.